^

 Storage conditions

-Heptral must be stored in a place protected from moisture penetration, at temperatures within the 25 ° C mark.
+Heptral must be stored in a place protected from moisture penetration, at temperatures within the 25°C mark.

 Shelf life

-Analogues of drugs are Heptor and Ademetionine.
+Analogues of the drug are the drugs Heptor and Ademetionine.

 Reviews